 DR CHRISTINA BRITZOLAKIS (H508)

-This is a pathway-approved option for World and Comparative Literature, a distributional on the English pathway, and an option on all other pathways.
+This module is open to third years only.
+It a pathway-approved option for World and Comparative Literature, a distributional on the English pathway, and an option on all other pathways.

 Seminars: Tuesday 12:30 - 2:00, Tuesday 2:30 - 4:00